 After being involved in a boat accident, you may need time to recover from your injuries and get your life together.
 However, you should consider talking to a Miami boat accident attorney as soon as you can after your accident to discuss filing a lawsuit.
 The money you receive in a personal injury lawsuit can help pay for medical expenses and cover your lost wages while you get back on your feet.
 Especially for severe injuries, you should act quickly and get your case filed as soon as you can.
 Miami boating and marine accident lawyer Prosper Shaked discusses how to sue for a boat accident or jet ski accident in Miami and how to ensure you have a strong case.
-If you need help with your boat accident injury lawsuit, contact The Law Offices of Prosper Shaked today for a free consultation.
+If you need help with your boat accident injury lawsuit, contact Prosper Shaked Accident Injury Attorneys PA today for a free consultation.

 How to File a Boat Accident Case in Miami

 If you are a frequent boater, were on a boat as part of your job, or were injured on a cruise ship, there may be insurance that can cover the injuries you faced.
 In some cases, these injuries are severe, and insurance may refuse to cover injuries or refuse to cover the full amount.
 Instead, filing a lawsuit may be your best option to recover compensation.

 Most of the process of filing a lawsuit, serving the defendant with process, and creating the proper court documents is something your attorney will do for you.
 Having an attorney with the experience and training necessary to promptly file the correct paperwork is one of the important benefits of hiring an attorney to help with your case.
 Still, it is important to understand the process and understand how long the case will take.

 Your attorney’s initial filing is called a “complaint,” and it lays out the entire claim.
 This document discusses your version of the facts and how those facts mean the defendant is at fault for the crash.
 This document also details what damages you are claiming, and their values.